shubham-chhimpa/FlutterProviderDemo/README.md

 # Flutter Provider Demo

 Flutter App that shows the usage of Flutter Provider State Management
-## Demo
+## Screenshot

 ![alt text](https://i.imgur.com/4KrZY8t.gif "Logo Title Text 1")

-# 👉 Provider - Flutter Advanced State Management 👈
+#  Provider - Flutter Advanced State Management

-## 🍎 What is Flutter Provider ?
+##  What is Flutter Provider ?

-🍏 In Flutter State Management of variables is difficult, so people started using BLoC .
+* In Flutter State Management of variables is difficult, so people started using BLoC .

 But BLoC is not easy to understand and there is a lot of Boilerplate code.